Recording simulations using NanoVer

 NanoVer can record two different streams:

-• the stream of simulation frame,
+• the stream of simulation frames,

 • and the stream of updates of the shared state.

-These two streams are identical to the streams sent to the clients during the live recording, with the addition of a timestamp that allows synchronisation of the streams during playback.
+These two streams are identical to the streams sent to the clients during the live recording, with the addition of a timestamp that enables synchronisation of the streams during playback.
 Each stream is stored in a separate file.

 By convention, recordings of the frame stream have the .traj file extension, while recordings of the shared state stream have the .state file extension.